redhat-cip/dci-openstack-agent/README.md

 export no_proxy
 ```
 And replace <jumpbox ip> by the ip address of the jumpbox.
 This should be the
-same value than the dci_base_ip variable used in the settings.yml file (default
+same value than the dci_base_ip variable used in the settings.yml file if customized (default
-to ansible_default_ipv4.address fact)
+to ansible_default_ipv4.address fact in group_vars/all).

 Also, you will need to configure yum, so it will make use of the HTTP
 proxy.
 For instance, add `proxy=http://somewhere:3128` in the `[main]`